phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 thin wrapper over the ``char *`` string type of the C language.

 It adds memory management facilities, so that a same string can be shared in several places without the need to duplicate it.
-Also, some strings are "interned", that is they are "persistent" allocated and specialy managed by the memory manager so that they don't get destroyed across several requests.
+Also, some strings are "interned", that is they are "persistent" allocated and specially managed by the memory manager so that they don't get destroyed across several requests.
 Those later get a permanent allocation from :doc:`Zend Memory Manager <../../memory_management/zend_memory_manager>`.